 Check out other ways to be a more ethical tourist on my post The Complete Guide To Becoming A More Responsible Traveler.

 Walk Around A Dead Trees Forest In Deadvlei

 The most iconic images of Namibia are probably those of the seemingly petrified trees of Deadvlei.
 Located at around 6 km from Sossusvlei, these trees are not petrified at all.
 Indeed, they are simply dead – they have been so for 900 years.
 The combination of hot and dry air is such that they do not decompose.
 The contrasting colors of the black tree trunks, bright orange sand and the intense blue sky are such that this is an incredible place to walk around and take photos.

 Hike Around Sesriem Canyon

 Sesriem Canyon isn’t as majestic as the Fish River Canyon, but it’s a nice place to spend a couple of hours when in the area, and a good location from where to admire sunset.
-I recommend it as one of the places to visit in Namibia.

 Visit The Africat Foundation At Okonjima